sonofliberty/sonofliberty.github.io/_posts/2019-02-22-run-multiple-containers-listening-to-same-port.md

 ---
 layout:         post
 title:          How to run multiple docker containers listening to the same port
+description:    Let's say you need to run multiple dockerized web servers on the same machine.
+Obviously you could just use a separate
+                port for each one, but we want to work with hostnames instead.
 date:           2019-02-22 13:00:00 +0700
 categories:     [docker]
 ---

 Let's say you need to run multiple dockerized web servers on the same machine.
 Obviously you could just use a separate